euwbah/musescore-xen-tuner/README.md

 #### Entering accidentals directly using fingerings

 The next best way to enter accidentals is by entering fingerings containing the text-representation of accidentals.
-To use this feature, the tuning config should declare [text representations](#advanced-declaring-text-representations-of-accidentals) which matches specific strings of text and converts them into accidental symbols (which can either be SMuFL or text-based).
+This feature can be used when [text representations of accidentals](#advanced-declaring-text-representations-of-accidentals) are declared in the tuning config.
+The plugin matches strings of text and converts them into accidental symbols (which can either be SMuFL or text-based).
+Refer to the tuning config .txt files to lookup which characters represent which accidental symbols.

 When using this feature, it is recommended to map the default `Ctrl+F` shortcut to "Add fingering" instead of "Find / Go to".

 Select a note, hit `Ctrl+F`, then enter the [text representation](#advanced-declaring-text-representations-of-accidentals) of the accidental(s) you need on that note.
 You can press space or shift+space to apply fingerings on next/previous notes.

 Once fingerings are entered, hit `Alt+R` and the accidentals will render themselves.

-Read [how the plugin conceptualizes tunings & accidentals](#introduction) to make your own tuning configurations.

 ### 6. Change reference pitch